Losing Body Fat: A Comprehensive Guide to Achieving Your Fitness Goals

 Lean proteins (chicken, fish, tofu, legumes)

-Fruits and vegetables (fibre-rich and low in calories)
+Fruits and vegetables (fiber-rich and low in calories)

 Whole grains (brown rice, oats, quinoa)